Dirk Meyer

 • Yuan Ai (DPhil).
 2018.
 Situations Beyong Human Control in the Zhuangzi.
 Now: Assistant Professor of Chinese Philosophy, Tsinghua University, Beijing.

 • Yegor Grebnev (DPhil).
 2016.
 The Textual History of the Yi Zhou shu.
-Now: Assitant Professor of Chinese Culture, UIC, Zhuhai.
+Now: Assistant Professor of Chinese Culture, UIC, Zhuhai.

 • Rens Krijgsman (DPhil).
 2016.
 The Rise of a Manuscript Culture and the Textualization of Discourse in Early China.
 Now: Associate Professor of Chinese Manuscripts, Tsinghua University, Beijing.